A Centre of Maritime Excellence

 The Port Authority's main functions are:

-- Provision and monitoring of port security including provision of security controls within restricted and controlled zones;
+- Provision and monitoring of port security including the provision of security controls within restricted and controlled zones;

 - The licensing of Port operations;